Franklin Drilon

 Having also served as Senate president pro tempore, Senate Majority Leader, and Senate Minority Leader, he is the only senator to have held all four of the Senate's major leadership positions.
-A member of the Liberal Party since 2003, he has been the party's vice-chairman since 2011 and has previously served as the party's chairman and president.
+A member of the Liberal Party since 2003, he has previously led the party as president, chairman, and vice-chairman.

 He also served as Secretary of Labor and Employment, Secretary of Justice, and Executive Secretary in the administration of President Corazon Aquino.
 He became Secretary of Justice again during the administration of President Fidel V. Ramos.

 Drilon was born and raised in Iloilo City and studied law at the University of the Philippines.
 He placed third in the 1969 Bar Exams and worked as a private practice lawyer before joining the government.

 Early life

 Drilon was born on November 28, 1945, in Iloilo City, Iloilo and is the eldest son of Cesar Drilon Sr. and Primitiva Magtunao.
 He took his elementary education at the Baluarte Elementary School in Molo, Iloilo City, and graduated in 1957.
 He finished his secondary education at the U.P. - Iloilo College (now University of the Philippines High School in Iloilo) in 1961.

-In college, he went to the University of the Philippines Diliman (U.P.) where he received his Bachelor of Arts Political Science degree in 1965.
+From the University of the Philippines Diliman (U.P.) where he received his Bachelor of Arts Political Science degree in 1965.
 At U.P., he was the associate editor of the student newspaper Philippine Collegian and served as councilor of the U.P.
 Student Council.
 Among his classmates were future politicians Miriam Defensor Santiago and Ronaldo Zamora.
 In 1969, he completed his Bachelor of Laws (LL.B) at the University of the Philippines College of Law in UP Diliman.
 He placed 3rd in the 1969 Philippine Bar Examinations with an 86.85% bar rating.

-In the same year, he served as an associate lawyer of Sycip, Salazar, Luna, Manalo & Feliciano Law Offices (now SyCip Salazar Hernandez & Gatmaitan).
+In the same year, he served as an associate lawyer of Sycip, Salazar, Luna, Manalo & Feliciano Law Offices (now SyCip, Salazar, Hernandez & Gatmaitan).
 He moved to Angara, Abello, Concepcion, Regala & Cruz Law Offices (ACCRALaw) in 1974, where he still serves as Senior Counsel.
 ACCRALaw elevated him to partner in 1975, co-managing partner in 1981 and managing partner in 1986.

 Drilon was also a Bar Examiner on Labor and Social Legislation in the 1979 and 1984 bar examinations.
 He also became the vice-president and governor of the Employers Confederation of the Philippines (ECOP) and the vice-president, Board member and treasurer of the Personnel Management Association of the Philippines (PMAP).